 David had barely finished the first chapter when he ran into a Helen in the hallway.
 She asked how the book reading was going.
 David told her about his slow read and long moments of contemplation.
 Then he commented, ‘you have sent me on a long journey.
 I hope I finish this book in this life time.’
-Helen’s only suggestion, ‘it may not take as long as you think.’
+Helen suggested, ‘it may not take as long as you think.’

 He noticed the chapters on spiritual connections were the ones Helen made the most notes.
 David sensed that Helen was deeply aware of her spirit but struggled to find connections.
 David decided that he wanted to feel his spirit.
 So, he consulted the book.
 It talked about quieting the mind thru meditation.
 So, David tried meditating for the first time.
 After a few attempts he eventually quieted his mind and felt himself sinking.
 Then he became aware of a mirror in front of himself and his own eyes reflected back to him.
 He felt so comfortable looking deep into his eyes that he started to weep softly.
 He must have fallen asleep, because the next thing he became aware of was his alarm clock.

 The following day was very different.
 Whomever he met he tried to look into their souls.
-He found that just looking into their eyes often made them uncomfortable, so he tried talking to their souls.
+He found that just looking into their eyes often made people uncomfortable, so he tried talking to their souls.
 This worked with practice.
 He instinctively knew how speak to souls.
 It required complete honesty and a deliberate effort to speak past the mind.
-Kind of directing his words around their chattering brains.
+David would direct his words around their chattering brains.
 He practiced on people in the market and his neighbors and colleagues at work.

 He again began talking about a part of the book and asked for her opinions.
-When she was responding, he did a quick look at her soul and winked.
-He saw Helen involuntarily wink back.
+When she was responding, David glimpsed a quick look at her soul and winked.
+He saw Helen involuntarily winked back.
 He tried it again and she would wink back as if she was completely unaware.
-David knew her soul was responding.
+David knew her soul had responded.
 Small doses seemed to give momentary access.

 The next day David asked Helen to share lunch and they continued their book review conversation, but immediately winked at each other and allowed their souls to float to together.
 Then lunch was over.
 David couldn’t remember a single word of the conversation, but soaked in the memory of her soul.
 Helen must have enjoyed their talks because the next day she asked David to have lunch.
 So, again their minds started chatting about what-ever and their souls found their connection.

 David decided to take a chance and said, ‘you know the most impressive words in the book, to me, were your notes in the margins.
-You said, ‘let the soul lead the mind’ that is profound.
+You said, ‘let the soul lead the mind’ that was profound.
 It’s like letting the soul step forward and to lead your life.
 That is the truth.
 That’s perfection.’
-David saw tears forming in Helens eyes.
+David saw tears forming in Helen’s eyes.
 He could see her starting to get up, so he said, ‘you’re safe with me, please stay’.
-He watched her inner struggled, but she sat back down.
+He watched as she inwardly struggled, but she sat back down.
 And after a moment she wiped her tears and looked back deeply into David’s eyes.
 Then she spoke, ‘Hello, welcome’ and knowingly winked at David.
-Peace
+Peace***